Don’t be a bystander - say no to bullying

-It is important to remember that you do not have to face the bully alone, as most people don't like bullying.
+It is important to remember that you do not have to face bullying alone.
 Share this information with your friends, and stand together to put a stop to bullying once and for all.

 - Report it straight away: If you know that someone is being bullied, talk to a parent or teacher.
 If someone is being physically hurt, run and tell an adult straight away.
 If you see bullying happening online, report it to the service providers.

-- Stand up for the person being bullied: It takes courage, but next time you see someone say or do something offensive stick up for the target.
+- Stand up for the person being bullied: It takes courage, but next time, if it safe to do so, make it clear that you don't like what is happening.
 If you feel unsafe doing this, ask for the support of your friends.